 Continuing Creation: The Growing, Organizing, Direction of the Cosmos is Nature’s drive to build structures and systems that are increasingly complex.
 This increasing complexity is possible when there is open energy flow, such as we have from the Sun.

 We use the phrase “Growing, Organizing, Direction of the Cosmos,” because when there is a steady flow of energy from a star such as our Sun (or from a planet’s molten magma core), the processes of Continuing Creation produce Growth in a Direction of increasing Organization and Complexity; It also often grows in the Direction of increasing Beauty.
 The Direction toward Complexity and Beauty often includes greater Diversity.
 For example, an increase in the number of different car motors (piston, rotary, hybrid, electric) means that motor technology has become more complex.

 Continuing Creation is the set of linked processes which have created everything in the universe and are creating them still.
 Creation did not happen all at once, or during an early seven days.
-Creation has been continual since the Big Bang, and it is accelerating now in the tool-making minds and hands of humankind.
+Creation has been continual since the Big Bang (Initial Singularity), and it is accelerating now in the tool-making minds and hands of humankind.

 As we shall discuss, the very earliest Creation was a process of “splitting apart,” or “freezing out,” which created space, time, and the four fundamental forces of the universe.